 Recipient of the Venture Acceleration Fund 2010

-The founder of Simtable, Stephen Guerin, has directed over fifty projects in complex adaptive systems for national and international clients, been a plenary speaker at a variety of simulation and visualization conferences, founded the Santa Fe Complex a community R&D project lab, is a faculty member at the Santa Fe Institute’s Complex Systems Summer School and has been awarded an appointment as an Associate of the Department of Earth and Planetary Sciences with Harvard University.
+The founder of Simtable, Stephen Guerin, has directed over fifty projects in complex adaptive systems for national and international clients, has been a plenary speaker at a variety of visualization and simulation conferences, founded the Santa Fe Complex, a community R&D project lab; is a faculty member at the Santa Fe Institute’s Complex Systems Summer School and has been awarded an appointment as an Associate of the Department of Earth and Planetary Sciences at Harvard University for 2023.